edx-solutions/devstack/README.rst

 ``make dev.up`` can take a long time, as it starts all services, whether or not you need them.
 To instead only start a single service and its dependencies, run ``make dev.up.<service>``.
-For example, the following will bring up LMS (along with Memcached, MySQL, and devpi), but it will not bring up Discovery, Credentials, etc:
+For example, the following will bring up LMS (along with Memcached, MySQL, and devpi), but it will not bring up Forums, Apros, etc:

 .. code:: sh